Toshi-Tabata/FrankenswitchForm/README.md

 - Add required modifications (crimping) to certain switch combinations if needed
 - Allow authorised users to add to the blacklisted backend
 - Allow users to add to the switch backend
+- Make a way to add blacklisted combinations to backend by authorised users